Mining and manufacturing

 Uranium

-Uranium mining ceased in January 2021 when Energy Resources of Australia’s (ERA) Ranger mine closed down, with all inventories sold by June 2022.
-Rehabilitation of the Ranger mine is currently underway.
-ERA expects costs to exceed the previously estimated range of $1.6 billion to $2.2 billion.
-In addition, rehabilitation of the Rum Jungle mine is anticipated to cost an estimated $500 million.
-Mine rehabilitation will be an ongoing source of activity in the Territory in coming decades as a number of mines are nearing the end of their operating lives.
+Uranium mining ceased in January 2021 when the Ranger mine closed down, with all inventories sold by June 2022.
+Rehabilitation of the Ranger mine is currently underway with an estimated cost of $2.4 billion.
+In February 2025, the Commonwealth approved the mine closure plan for the Ranger mine.
+Mine rehabilitation will be an ongoing source of activity in the Territory for decades as several mines are nearing the end of their operating lives.

 Other minerals